advanderveer/ep/v2/README.md

 - [x] SHOULD have easy to use hook that allows output to set statuscode
 - [ ] SHOULD have a hook that can read mux params from the request
 - [ ] SHOULD have a hook that makes redirects easy
+- [ ] SHOULD support hook that supports query decoding of the url
-- [ ] SHOULD support a hook that make csrf tokens available to outputs
+- [ ] SHOULD support a hook that make csrf tokens available to outputs (instead of through context)
-- [ ] SHOULD support a hook that adds a localizer to each output
+- [ ] SHOULD support a hook that adds a localizer to each output (instead of through context)
 - [ ] SHOULD support a hook that rewrites the session cookie on each response
 - [x] SHOULD have error hooks that does sensible defaults for error rendering
 		- but what to show for template render